uber/react-vis/docs/markdown/heatmap-series.md

 Type: `function(d, {event})`
 `click` event handler for the elements corresponding separate data points.
 First argument received is, `d`, the relevant data point, and second an object with the only `event` property.

-#### opacity
-Type: `string|number`
-The opacity for all elements in the series, this property will be over-ridden by color specified in the data attribute.

-#### stroke
-Type: `string|number`
-The outer color for all elements in the series, this property will be over-ridden by color specified in the data attribute.